SCP207/Event_Helper/README.md

 10. Allows people to lock any door (like bypass)

+11. Allows you to locate the amount of a dropped items

+12. Allows you to prevent people from picking up specific items

 ## Permissions:
 **Note:** They may repeat, but the numbers corrospond to the command